 I lost it.
 Why?
 Why did I lose my cool?
 I yelled at both him and Mom and insisted they go to the hospital first thing in the morning.
 When I got off the phone I broke; it was impossible at this point to keep it together.
 I wept for a moment, got my composure and took a breath.
 It will all be fine!
 He will go to the hospital and be fixed tomorrow, right?

 I called first thing in the morning and Dad was still home asleep.
 Again, I lost it.
 I lit my mother up and told her to take Dad to the ER as soon as he is out of bed.

 For those of you that don’t know, my father is a Purple Heart award-winning hero that has battled his whole life to stay healthy.
-He has survived a war, a head on collision with a drunk driver, 20 heart procedures, diabetes, tumors, and three sons that are all Marines.
+He has survived a war, a head on collision with a drunk driver, 20 heart procedures, diabetes which may be treated with products similar to CBD Oil UK, tumors, and three sons that are all Marines.
 I know he went to war with me when I went.